-Welbeck is a multi storey car park designed by Michael Blampied & Partners for Debenhams department store just off London’s Oxford Street in 1968-70.
-The car park has a firm place in Britain’s Brutalist heritage.
-Its striking diamond-shaped facade, formed of pre-cast concrete panels, speaks of the bold optimism of its time as much as it speaks of ours: Welbeck is about to be demolished, despite protests and plans to save at least its facade.
-It will be replaced by a distinctly nondescript luxury hotel.
-Diamonds are not for ever, after all.
+Welbeck was a multi storey car park designed by Michael Blampied & Partners for Debenhams department store just off London’s Oxford Street in 1968-70.
+The car park has a firm place in Britain’s brutalist heritage.
+Its striking diamond-shaped facade, formed of pre-cast concrete panels, spoke of the bold optimism of its time as much as it speaks volumes about ours: in June 2019 demolition works began, despite protests and plans to save at least its facade.
+The brutalist gem is to be replaced by a distinctly nondescript luxury hotel.
+Diamonds are not forever, after all.